List of impact structures on Earth: 10 Ma or more

 Most recorded impact craters are over 10 million years old, or have widely uncertain ages.
-The Chicxulub impact has been widely considered the most likely cause for the Cretaceous–Paleogene mass extinction, with some scholars linking other impacts like the Popigai impact in Russia and the Chesapeake Bay impact to later extinction events, though the causal relationship has been questioned.
+The Chicxulub impact has been widely considered the most likely cause for the Cretaceous–Paleogene mass extinction, and the Manicouagan impact has been less definitively linked to the Adamanian-Revueltian turnover and a possible marine extinction event.
+Some scholars have linked other impacts like the Popigai impact in Russia and the Chesapeake Bay impact to later extinction events, though the causal relationship has been questioned.